Tired of being tired? Ready to make an adrenal fatigue recovery plan?

 These worksheets come handy when tracking symptoms and making plans.

-2. Reduce Stress and Heal Adrenals
+2. List Ways to Reduce Stress and Heal Adrenals

 Once you have figured out your stressors, symptoms, and stage it is time for the plan.
 My Journey to Feeling Better Planner is a great aid in this!

-It is helpful to work with a doctor who knows about adrenal fatigue but it is also important to know as much about this conditions as possible so you can make more informed decisions as you work on your adrenal fatigue recovery plan.
+It is vital to work with a doctor who knows about adrenal fatigue but it is also important to know as much about this conditions as possible so you can make more informed decisions as you work on your adrenal fatigue recovery plan.

 So read.
 There is so much info out there now.
 My blog is a great place for tips ;).
 I also really like the book written by Dr. Wilson.
 You can get it here.